Badalsoni62028/alt/README.md

 # alt
-This is a demo for Github class
+This is a demo for Github class.